-Two years and 30,000 bottles into their journey, Morning Fresh approached Team FRISK to give their product a facelift.
+Two years and 30,000 bottles into their journey, Morning Fresh approached Team FRISK to give their brand a visual refresh.
 Their packaged 60ml drink (containing silk protein and mulberry leaves) is to be taken before you go to bed after a wild night out drinking, to wake up hangover-free.

 Mitali’s team came to us with a problem: extensive market research showed that their existing packaging didn’t explain what the product was, what the product did, or what the flavours were.
 It also didn’t embody the spirit of the brand.
 Customers were missing the point of the product entirely.